arnoudcommandeur/Escaperoom/README.md

 - Install packages

-Install all the dependencies using the followining command:
+Install all the dependencies using the following command:
 ```
 npm install
 ```

 - Start test blockchain

-Start your own local Ganache-cli.
-Mak sure ganache is listening on port 8545 and it uses the same mnemonic as your MetaMask is using.
+Now start your own local Ganache-cli blockchain.
+Make sure Ganache is listening on port 8545 and it uses the same mnemonic as your MetaMask is using.
 You can start genache-cli with the -m option and add your mnemonic between "".
-Start genache-cli and execute the other commands in a new terminal so ganache-cli keeps running.
+Make sure to start genache-cli in a seperate terminal and execute all other commands in a new terminal so ganache-cli keeps running.
+You can find your mnemonic within MetaMask under Settings -> Security & Privacy
 ```
 ganache-cli -m "YOUR METAMASK MNEMONIC"
 ```

 - Deploy smart contract

-Deploy the ERC1155 based smart contract via:
+Deploy the ERC1155 based smart contract via (remeber to open a new terminal first before continuing):
 ```
 truffle migrate --reset
 ```